Disposal of Solid and Hazardous Wastes

 c) Enhance landfill stability and gas production.

-d) Minimize the volume of landfilled waste.
+d) Minimise the volume of landfilled waste.

 a)